sharife/goldenthread-v2/site/content/productions/reorient-2017.md

     items:
       - title: Are You Ready to ReOrient
         image: https://ucarecdn.com/3b82cbf7-7b35-4d8d-a2a9-0576980297e1/
+        text: Publications Dramaturg Vidhu Singh takes you behind-the scenes of ReOrient and highlights the importance of Golden Thread in the American theatre.
       - text: Publications Dramaturg Emily DeDakis interviews Sevan K. Greene and Hannah Khalil to discuss their plays, playwriting careers in the U.K., and past experiences with Golden Thread.